If you run a business or in any way have marketing as part of your remit, then chances are you have marketing content and strategy on your radar.

 We resolve the Ideal Client Profile for the business.
 This is a profile of the individual that represents the professional personality and activities common to the people in your specified Target Market. <Link to Target Market Article>

-If we have multiple Ideal Client Profiles, then we prioritise each one: high value, medium value, and nice-to-have.
+If we have multiple Ideal Client Profiles, then we prioritize each one: high value, medium value, and nice-to-have.
 Together, we determine the Ideal Client Profiles that marketing should invest in now that best serve the commercial targets.

 3. Industry Deep Dive

 We determine which Ideal Client Profile and its corresponding Target Market that we will complete an Industry Deep Dive for.
 This is a deep dive into the industry through the filter of your Ideal Client Profile.
-This view crystallises the opportunities for you to leverage now for the best possible results according to your Ideal Client’s Perspective.
+This view crystallizes the opportunities for you to leverage now for the best possible results according to your Ideal Client’s Perspective.

 These insights are the best possible insights we can leverage to move your Ideal Client Profile through the marketing funnel and into the sales funnel.

 These insights inform the content messaging format and execution plan.